 The widespread and common ancestor of domestic cats, the Wildcat, has recently been categorized into two species (Kitchener et al. 2017).
-The first groups the bush and steppe cats of Africa and Asia (Felis lybica), known as the African Wildcat and the Asian or Asiatic Wildcat.
-The second groups the forest cats of Europe (Felis silvestris), known as the European Wildcat.
+The first groups the bush and steppe cats of Africa and Asia (Felis lybica), previously known as the African Wildcat and the Asian or Asiatic Wildcat, into one species now called the African-Asiatic Wildcat.
+The second groups the forest cats of Europe (Felis silvestris), now called the European Wildcat.
 All the Wildcat species can interbreed with domestic cats and unfortunately hybridization is becoming a serious threat to purebred Wildcat populations.

 ~ Ancestor of the domestic cat ~